MISSION, AIMS AND ETHOS

 Our Mission is 'to understand each young person’s strengths, to help them to make the right choices at the right time, navigating through their critical formative years and ensuring their education becomes the foundation for their happiness and success.'

-- to develop intellectual curiosity and academic confidence and fulfil their potential in all of their endeavours;
+- develop intellectual curiosity and academic confidence and fulfil their potential in all of their endeavours;

 We are immensely proud of our historic links and discovery, exploration and challenge continue to shape our ethos.
 The traditional values of loyalty, commitment, courage, respect, service and integrity have underpinned the School’s philosophy from the very beginning; three hundred years later, they are as relevant to the education we provide now as they were then.